The Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: A High-Speed Legacy Across America

 The inaugural Cannonball Run took place in May 1971, with just a handful of participants.
 Brock Yates himself participated, driving a Dodge Custom Sportsman van.
 His team included Steve Smith, Jim Williams and Brock’s son, Brock Jr.

 The first actual race was won by Dan Gurney, a renowned Formula One and sports car driver, and Yates.
 They completed the journey in a Kirk White Ferrari Daytona, crossing the country in an astonishing 35 hours and 54 minutes.
 Gurney famously quipped, “At no time did we exceed 175 mph,” a tongue-in-cheek admission that speed limits were entirely ignored during the race.
 The race attracted a colorful cast of characters, including professional racers, automotive journalists, and adventurous amateurs.
 Each team chose their own vehicle and plotted their own route, hoping to outsmart and outrun the competition while avoiding law enforcement along the way.
-The second place finishers, barely an hour behind them, was a Chevrolet Sportsvan driven by Tony Adamowicz, Oscar Kovaleski and Brad Niemchek – the Polish Racing Drivers of America racing team.
+The second place finishers, barely an hour behind them, was a Chevrolet Sportsvan driven by Tony Adamowicz, Oscar Kovaleski and Brad Niemcek – the Polish Racing Drivers of America racing team.

 The success of the first Cannonball Run quickly gained attention, and subsequent races were held in the years that followed.
 The 1972 Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash was the second official Cannonball Run and marked a significant point in the evolution of the race, further solidifying its outlaw status and cultural significance.
 The race saw an increase in participants, media attention, and public interest.